PennLINC/docker_R/README.md

     ...
 ```

-Here, first you need to find out the tag version of `audreycluo/r-packages-for-cubic`'s Docker image you want to use as a base image.
-If you're satified with packages included in this example `Dockerfile`, then please find its corresponding tag version number at the beginning of this README file.
-Then please replace `<tag>` in line #1 with that tag string.
+Here, first you need to find out the tag version of `pennlinc/docker_r`'s Docker image you want to use as a base image.

-!!
-Warning !!
-The version of Docker image this example `Dockerfile` generates **may not** be the up-to-date latest version you see on the Docker Hub!
-So please check out the version number at the beginning of this README file!
+* If you're satified with packages included in this example `Dockerfile`, then you can use the latest tag, which can be found on [PennLINC Docker Hub](https://hub.docker.com/r/pennlinc/docker_r) or in [Releases.md](Releases.md).
+* You can also use other tags.
+You can find descriptions of release history in [Releases.md](Releases.md)

+After you determine the tag version you'd like to use, please replace `<tag>` in line #1 with that tag string.

 #### Way 2: Build a Docker image from scratch:
 Just copy the example `Dockerfile` from this github repository.
 Modify it or add more commands for your purposes.

-!!warning!!
-Do not overwrite the example `Dockerfile` in this github repository and push it back to github!
-Best keep your own `Dockerfile` somewhere else.
+⚠️ ⚠️ WARNING ⚠️ ⚠️ Do not overwrite the example `Dockerfile` in this github repository and push it back to github!
+Best to keep your own `Dockerfile` somewhere else.
+⚠️ ⚠️ WARNING ⚠️ ⚠️ You can also name the `Dockerfile` with another filename.
+However, you need to add another argument to specify this when `docker build` - see next step for more.

 #### Formatting tips when preparing `Dockerfile`
 * removing spaces at the end of each line of your Dockerfile